GilangAddh/go_api_buku/README.md

   - Xampp or Posgre (For Database)
   - Postman (For testing)

+NOTES :
-Choose the connection database(using Postgre or Mysql) at file "main.go" in line 23-30 The cors Policy has been allowed at this API, so you can use it right away The output from this API is Array of Object
+ - Choose the connection database(using Postgre or Mysql) at file "main.go" in line 23-30
+ - The cors Policy has been allowed at this API, so you can use it right away
+ - The output from this API is Array of Object